samjkennedy/Rasna/readme.md

  v3: V3R = V3R{1.0, 2.0, 3.0}
  ```

- Unlike languages like c++ and Rust, structs cannot contain member functions.
+ Unlike languages like c++ and Rust, structs cannot contain member signatures.
- Once defined, a struct can be used in the return types and arguments of functions just like any other type:
+ Once defined, a struct can be used in the return types and arguments of signatures just like any other type:

  ```rust
  fn mag3(v: V3R): Real {